triflicacid/remote-submersible/README.md

 ### Shared Common

-These files are copied on both controllers.
+These files are copied on both controllers, although all of them are not necessarily required for a given controller.

 - `7-segment` - *library* for arbitrary-digit 7-segment displays.
 - `action-mgr` - *library* for creating actions, storing as pending, and executing them.